PolyU-TASLAB/TasFusion/README.md

 * **`Support_files/toySLAM_Tutorial.pdf` :** Detailed algorithm derivations and experimental explanations.
 * **[GNSS_COMM Official Wiki](https://github.com/HKUST-Aerial-Robotics/gnss_comm)** : Documentation for GNSS raw measurement definitions and related tools.
 * **[NovAtel Official Wiki](https://wiki.ros.org/novatel_span_driver)** : Official documentation for NovAtel GNSS/INS receivers and message formats.

+## Acknowledgement

+This project was developed in the context of the **AAE4302** course offered by the Department of Aeronautical and Aviation Engineering at  **The Hong Kong Polytechnic University (PolyU)** .

+The authors would like to acknowledge the course for providing a solid theoretical foundation and practical framework in navigation, sensor fusion, and state estimation, which greatly contributed to the design and implementation of ToySLAM.